 UVXY is an exchange-traded fund that provides 1.5x daily exposure to a rolling position in short-term VIX futures (the front two monthly contracts).

-It does not track the spot VIX directly, because the VIX is not tradable.
-Instead, it amplifies moves in VIX futures.
+It does not track the spot VIX directly because the VIX is not tradable.
+Instead, it tracks VIX futures.

 Why Does UVXY Go Down Over Time?